Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 ✅ Onboarding and orientation

-They’ll also need training on your customer relationship management (CRM) platform, multiple listing service (MLS), and any other software you use to run your business.
+They’ll also need training on your customer relationship management (CRM) platform, multiple listing service (MLS), and any other software you use to run your own business.

 If you use transaction management software like Paperless Pipeline, part of your onboarding needs to include giving the agent the right access and permissions.